 Does “peace” have a scent?
-Scientists who have researched the effect of scents on the the brain and stress would say “yes”. in fact, “designers are beginning to apply research in ways that affect the experience users have within certain interior spaces.
-Scents have a strong effect on our experiences because they are processed when you breathe in the molecules of the oil or fragrance you are using.
-Some researchers have found that scents and smells stimulate certain parts of your brain influencing physical, emotional, and mental health.
+Scientists who have researched the effect of scents on the the brain and stress would say “yes”.
+Designers are beginning to apply research in ways that affect the experience users have within certain interior spaces.
+Some researchers have found that scents stimulate certain parts of our brain influencing physical, emotional, and mental health.

 As importantly, scents have a lower but still significant effect on mood and well-being when absorbed through the skin.
 Olfactory receptors are found in and around the entire human body, not just in the nose.
 In fact, “More than 150 olfactory receptors have been identified outside the nose and are currently an active area of study.”
 One recent study observed the olfactory response in skin.